Stainburn, North Yorkshire

-Stainburn is a village and civil parish in the Harrogate district of North Yorkshire, England, 10 mi north of Leeds.
+Stainburn is a village and civil parish in the county of North Yorkshire, England, 10 mi north of Leeds.
 The population of the civil parish was estimated at 120 in 2015.

 St Mary's Church is one of Stainburn's main attractions, offering fine views over Wharfedale.
 It is a Grade I listed building, currently being under the care of the Churches Conservation Trust.

 History

 The name 'Stainburn' is derived from the Old English and means "Stone Stream", suggesting the village suffered a lack of fresh water supplies, many centuries ago.